SC resorts looks for people who threw carrots at alligator

 FRIPP ISLAND, S.C.
-(AP) — Officials at a South Carolina resort are looking for the people who harassed an alligator by throwing carrots at him, calling the action “a new level of stupid.”
+(AP) — Officials at a South Carolina resort are looking for the people who harassed an 11-foot alligator by throwing carrots at him, calling the action “a new level of stupid.”

-The Island Packet in Hilton Head reports the Fripp Island Resort Activity Center posted about the harassment Friday on its Facebook page.
+The Fripp Island Resort Activity Center posted about the harassment Friday on its Facebook page.

-Fripp Island naturalist Jessica Miller says the people were lucky because the alligator didn’t respond and later slid back into the water
+The Island Packet in Hilton Head reports that Fripp Island naturalist Jessica Miller says the people were lucky because the large alligator didn’t respond and later slid back into the water

 The Facebook post says Fripp Island has a description of the people who threw carrots.
-It says the fine is $200 per carrot thrown.
+The fine is $200 per carrot thrown.

 Most Read Nation & World Stories